SAMSON: Sharpness-Aware Minimization Scaled by Outlier Normalization for Improving DNN Generalization and Robustness: Model robustness on a generic noise model

 In our experiments, we used $m = 400$ and $m = 128$ for measuring the sharpness of models finetuned on ImageNet and trained on CIFAR-10/100, respectively.
-We additionally used the metric proposed by Keskar \etal~\cite{keskar2016large} which is computed based on the largest value of a loss function around a cuboid neighborhood of a solution.
-We used a neighborhood size of $1e^{-3}$, as the authors suggested, using the full parameter space without random projections.

-To relate sharpness and robustness, we treat robustness as the performance gap measured by the difference in test accuracy between the noiseless models, \textit{i.e.} with no conductance variation applied to the weights ($\sigma_c = 0.0$), and different noisy model configurations, \textit{i.e.} with different conductance variations ($\sigma_c \in {0.1, 0.2, 0.3, 0.4}$).
-We measured the Pearson correlation between sharpness and the aforementioned performance gap over different neighborhood sizes ($\rho$) for both SAM and ASAM.
-Results are shown in \cref{fig:sharpness_performance_rho}.
+We treat robustness as the performance gap measured by the difference in test accuracy between the noiseless models, \textit{i.e.} with no conductance variation applied to the weights ($\sigma_c = 0.0$), and the noisy model configurations with the highest tested conductance variation ($\sigma_c=0.4$).
+We present the relation between sharpness and robustness of all the tested models using SAMSON's $m$-sharpness with $p=2$ and $p=\infty$ in figs. \ref{fig:sharpness_performance_AdaBS_samson_2} and \ref{fig:sharpness_performance_AdaBS_samson_inf}, respectively.

-We observe that ASAM's $m$-sharpness shows the highest Pearson correlation, particularly at large neighborhood sizes, followed by SAM.
-We also see that higher conductance variations lead to a slight increase in ASAM's best neighborhood size, \ie the $\rho$ with the best-observed correlation.
-Interestingly, both ASAM and SAM reach their best correlation with the performance gap between the noiseless model ($\sigma_c = 0.0$) and the noisy model realization obtained at $\sigma_c = 0.3$.
-In contrast, Keskar \etal \cite{keskar2016large}'s sharpness reaches the highest correlation at the lowest noisy settings ($\sigma_c = 0.1$).
-The high correlation values of SAM and ASAM on the noisiest regimes suggest that the maximization regions used by sharpness-aware training to minimize loss sharpness are a good proxy for increasing robustness in noisy hardware settings.

-We note that ASAM's $m$-sharpness reaches a higher correlation than SAM's $m$-sharpness across all neighborhood sizes on each tested conductance variation level.
-We provide a visualization of the best correlation between sharpness and performance gap on $\sigma_c = 0.0$ and $\sigma_c = 0.4$ of each method in the appendix.
-In practice, both SAM and ASAM are constrained by the size of the neighborhood region before performance loss since there is a trade-off between minimizing loss sharpness over loss value.
-However, ASAM shows a higher correlation in the practical neighborhood size ranges, as observed in the smaller neighborhood sizes in \cref{fig:sharpness_performance_rho}, especially considering its ability to converge over larger maximization regions when compared to SAM.
-We believe that this may be one of the reasons why we observe better robustness in the ASAM variants as compared to the SAM variants in previous experiments.